writethedocs/www/README.md

 This has to be used alongside the sphinx server and it will automatically minify all the content in your `.scss` files to the `main.min.css` file.
-Also gulp will be running  browserify allowing you to see the css changes inmediatelly in the browser.
+Also, `gulp` will be running browserify, allowing you to see the CSS changes immediately in the browser.